puppetlabs/bolt/2-acquiring-nodes/README.md

 vagrant ssh-config >> ~/.ssh/config
 ```

-You'll also want to remeber the IP addresses for the new nodes, so we can access them later.
+You'll also want to remember the IP addresses for the new nodes, so we can access them later.
 Look a the configuration output by the above command.
 For each node launched you should see a value for `HostName`.

 ```
 Host node1